 Depending on the type of mailing vendor, you basically have three certified letter tracking options.
 The first one is controlling mail with the help of the USPS tracking number entered on the official USPS website.
 Choose this certified letter tracking method for one-time and rare mailers you don't plan to regularly repeat.

 The second and third approaches are widely used among businesses, financial organizations, and other large-scope mailers that cannot handle mail manually.
-If you are one of them, you can either subscribe to independent online tools for certified letter tracking or use full automation.
+If you are one of them, you can either subscribe to independent online tools for certified letter tracking or use full automation through API integration.

 As a mail automation provider, Inkit is a great alternative to traditional certified letter tracking.
-The tool automatically renders and stores all bills, statements, and other documents as PDF files for record-keeping and regulatory compliance.
-You can also track mail delivery within the dashboard to make sure the mailpieces reached the recipients.
+The Render tool automatically renders and stores all bills, statements, and other documents as PDF files for record-keeping and regulatory compliance.
+You can also arrange and track automated mail delivery with Send to make sure the mailpieces reach the recipients.
 Since all the processes happen automatically, you won't have to arrange certified letter tracking separately.
 Just open the dashboard whenever you need to pull the data.